 In addition, they also run programs that help develop people over time, and try to get them back on their feet.
 As just some examples, they run community-building programs and fellowship for adults, youth and senior programs, and other forms of self-sufficient support.
 More on Salvation Army programs in Pitt County.

 Another option for people in need is the local community action agency.
 Martin County Community Action, Inc. also covers the area of Greenville and Pitt County.
 The agency can be reached at (252) 792-7111.
 A sampling of some of the assistance programs they offer are below.
+Find more details on assistance from MCAI.

 The agency receives federal government funds as part of the Community Services Block Grant.
 These government funds are collected, utilized and the distributed to those in need by the Community Action agency, and the goal is to provide a wide array of resources, services, grants for paying bills and assistance promoting economic self-sufficiency for families and/or individuals as well as offering financial assistance for short term hardships.
 In addition to the financial assistance for bills and expenses, participants will also receive counseling and other forms of support.
 Some of the programs offered include: